botpress/readme/docs/Getting Started/home.md

 ---
 title: Botpress Documentation
 excerpt: >-
-  Botpress is an all-in-one platform for build AI agents powered by the latest LLMs.
+  Botpress is an all-in-one platform for building AI agents powered by the latest LLMs.
 deprecated: false
 hidden: false
 metadata: